SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ![](assets/chapter-10-images/17.Repeated-string-01.png)

-Keep in mind that **in Java concatenating strings in loops leads to a bad performance** and is not recommended.
+Keep in mind that **in Java concatenating strings in loops leads to bad performance** and is not recommended.
 Learn more at: https://stackoverflow.com/questions/1235179.

 #### Testing in The Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/665#9](https://judge.softuni.org/Contests/Practice/Index/665#9).

-### Problem: N-th Digit
+### Problem: Nth Digit

 Create a method **`findNthDigit(number, index)`**, which takes a number and index N as parameters and prints the N-th digit of the number (counting **from right to left** and starting from 1).
 After that, print the result on the console.